Amblora/DynamiXFormer/README.md

 ## 1. Introduction

-DynamiXFormer is a deep learning model designed for time-series forecasting tasks.
+DynamiXFormer is a deep learning model designed for series forecasting tasks.
 It is built upon the classic Encoder-Decoder architecture but features deeply customized and innovative core components, making it more efficient and robust when handling complex time-series data.

 **Core Features:**